Combined Degree Program (BA | MA)

 From leadership and project management to development and programming, you'll learn how to design and implement products in the Interaction Design program.
 In this degree, you will develop a multi-faceted skill set in leadership, interaction design theory, and development.

 The Strategic Communication MA will equip you with current, in-demand applied strategic communication skills, providing students with a broad range of communications tools, from public relations to brand management.
 Our students tackle real communication issues brands, companies, non-profits, government agencies and associations face daily.

 A few degree paths Columbia students can follow

-- Advertising (BA) major pursuing a Strategic Communications (MA)
+- Advertising (BA) major pursuing a Strategic Communication (MA)